-Historical Pro-forma
+Historical Pro-form

-(dollars in th ousands)

-Cash \$ 28,928
+(dollar rs in thousands)

+ash \$ 28,5 928

+Debt:

-Debt: Current maturities of long-term debt \$ 7,366
+Current maturities of long-term debt \$ 7,3 366

-Long-term debt \$ 566
+ong-term debt \$ 5 566 - - -

 Divisional/Stockholders' Equity:

 Common stock

 Additional paid-in capital

 Retained earnings

-Divisional equity 318,770
+Divisional equity 318,7 770

-Total divisional/stockholders' equity 318,770 Total capitalization \$ 319,336
+Total divisional/stockholders' equity 318,7 770

+otal capitalization \$ 319,3 336

 On a historical basis, the amount of TMP's investment in Executive Resourcing was recorded as Divisional Equity in our combined financial statements.
-The proforma amount of common stock is based on each holder of TMP common stock receiving a dividend of one share of our common stock, par value \$.001 per share, for every shares of TMP common stock, based on shares of TMP common stock outstanding as of , 2003.
+The terms of our distribution agreement with TMP do not require repayment or distribution of any portion of this amount and we do not intend to distribute any of such amounts back to TMP.
+The pro forma amount of common stock is based on each holder of TMP common stock receiving a dividend of one share of our common stock, par value \$.001 per share, for every shares of TMP common stock, based on shares of TMP common stock outstanding as of , 2003.